raceychan/ididi/README.md

 assert isinstance(ididi.solve(UserService), UserService)
 ```

-### Terminology

-`dependent`: a class, or a function that requires arguments to be built/called.

-`dependency`: an object that is required by a dependent.

-`resource`: a dependent that implements the contextlib.AbstractAsync/ContextManager, or has an async/sync generator as its factory, is considered a resource.

-`static resolve`: resursively build node from dependent, but does not create the instance of the dependent type.

-`resolve`: recursively resolve the dependent and its dependencies, then create an instance of the dependent type.

-`solve`: an alias for `resolve`

-`entry`: a special type of node, where it has no dependents and its factory is itself.

 ### Automatic dependencies injection

 You can use generator/async generator to create a resource that needs to be closed.